puzpuzpuz/questdb.io/docs/reference/api/ilp/overview.md

 ### Difference from InfluxDB

-QuestDB TCP Receiver uses ILP as both serialization and the transport format.
-InfluxDB on other hand uses HTTP as the transport and ILP as serialization format.
+QuestDB TCP Receiver uses InfluxDB Line Protocol as both serialization and the transport format.
+InfluxDB on other hand uses HTTP as the transport and InfluxDB Line Protocol as serialization format.
 For this reason the existing InfluxDB client libraries will not work with QuestDB.

 ### Generic example